hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 corresponding to the central rite of our worship!"

 "Why, yes!" said the Swami.
-"Vedic ritual has its Mass, the offering of food to God; your Blessed Sacrament, our Prasâdam.
+"Vedic ritual has its Mass, the offering of food to God; your Blessed Sacrament, our Prasādam.
 Only it is offered sitting, not kneeling, as is common in hot countries.
 They kneel in Tibet.
 Then too Vedic ritual has its lights, incense, music."